Swindon Borough Council

 Introduction to Swindon

-Swindon is a growing town of 233,000 people, situated half way between Bristol and Reading.
+Swindon is a growing town of 233,000 people, situated halfway between Bristol and Reading.
 It is close to the Cotswolds and the North Wessex Downs, which are both Areas of Outstanding Natural Beauty.
 Swindon is a hub for businesses and organisations outside of London, and economic development is an important focus for the local authority.
-By 2030 Swindon aims to have “all the positive characteristics of a British city with one of the UK’s most successful economies; a low-carbon environment with compelling cultural, retail and leisure opportunities and excellent infrastructure”.

 Despite being relatively affluent Swindon has some areas with high levels of need and deprivation.
 There is a disparity in life expectancy for females and males of 8 and 5 years, respectively, between different wards in Swindon.
 An overview of health and wellbeing in Swindon can be found here.